TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

 """""""""""""""

-The "fileDenyPattern" is a perl-compatible regular expression that (if it matches a file name) will prevent TYPO3 from accessing or processing this file (deny uploading, renaming, etc).
+The "fileDenyPattern" is a perl-compatible regular expression that (if it matches a file name) will prevent TYPO3 CMS from accessing or processing this file (deny uploading, renaming, etc).
 For security reasons, PHP files as well as Apache's ".htaccess" file should be included in this regular expression string.
 The default value is: